dojo/docs/welcome.rst

     * `dojo.isArrayLike <dojo/isArrayLike>`_

-      Checks if the parameter is like a Array
+      Checks if the parameter is like an Array

     * `dojo.isAlien <dojo/isAlien>`_